y-scope/clp-ffi-py/README.md

 Additionally, the following tools can be useful during development.
-However, they cannot be installed using `pip`, so developers need to install them using other package management tools such as `apt-get`:
+However, they cannot be installed using `pip`.
+Developers need to install them using other package management tools such as `apt-get`:

 * [clang-tidy][8]: `clang-tidy --extra-arg=-std=c++17 PATH_TO_THE_FILE`
   * This static analysis tool catches improper coding behaviors based on the rules specified in